json-schema-form/angular-schema-form/README.md

 What is it?
 ----------

-Schema Form is a set of AngularJS directives (and a service..) that can create a form directly from a json schema definition and also validate against that schema.
+Schema Form is a set of AngularJS directives (and a couple of services..) that can create a form directly from a json schema definition and also validate against that schema.
 The defaults may be fine for a lot cases, but you can also customize it, changing order and type of fields.